aumkung/HK-gives-you-the-primogems/README.md

 ## Token HoYoLab

   It's a unique piece of data used to **verify your identity (Authentication)** when you want to access HoYoLab info or services using a program or script, instead of just Browse the website normally.
-Usually, these `Token`  are stored in your web browser's `Cookies` after you log into the HoYoLab website.
-[HoYoLab](hoyolab.com) You can find yourา `ltuid` and `ltoken` values using:
+Usually, these `Token`  are stored in your web browser's `Cookies` after you log into the [HoYoLab website.](https://hoyolab.com) You can find your `ltuid` and `ltoken` values using:

 <details>
 <summary><b> Chome Desktop Browser ( Finding the values on Desktop )  </b></summary>